yeappl/CompareContourScript/README.md

-﻿# ESAPI Dice Similarity Coefficient Calculator
+﻿# ESAPI Compare Contour Script

 ## Overview
 This ESAPI (Eclipse Scripting API) script calculates the **Dice Similarity Coefficient (DSC)** and **% volume change** relative to Structure 1 between structures with the same name across two structure sets on the **same planning CT**.